 Variations and Tips For Success

-- Feel free to use a jumbo muffin tin or mini muffin tins, just adjust the cook time to the muffins.
+- Feel free to use a jumbo muffin tin or mini muffin tins, just adjust the cooking time to the muffins.

 - Stick a toothpick in the muffin tops, if it comes out clean of wet batter, the muffins are done.